How to sharpen bread knives like a pro

-Can your bread knife be sharpened?
-Because they are serrated, there is often a school of thought floating around the place that it isn't possible to sharpen them – or at least not encouraged.
+Has your knife seen better days but you’re not sure how to get it back into tip-top shape?
+If they’re serrated, there is often a school of thought floating around the place that it isn't possible to sharpen them at all – or at least it’s not encouraged.
 But with the proper instruments and the right care, you can give your knife some T.L.C, giving it an extended lifespan and more effective use.

 What are the different ways of keeping your bread knife sharp?

 There are many different tools available to give your serrated bread knives some love, but the most simple and effective is the ceramic rod.
 All you have to do is lay the tool flat with the side you want to be sharpened facing up.
 Then, run the rod through each serration.
 Carefully wash the rod to remove steel filings, and you will have a freshly maintained serrated knife that will easily slice through bread.

 You can also invest in a sharpening stone, but these are more designed for flat chef's knives.
 You can still use them to do the job on individual serrated parts, but this will be incredibly time-consuming and frustrating.

 Which method is right for you?